 - We support self-determination and the role of women in development.

 - We share their stories and concerns with New Zealanders so we can look after each other.

 Justice underpins and shapes CWS’s understanding of and approach to development.
 CWS works with its partners and international networks to meet the immediate needs of people for food, water, dignity and justice.
 Together we strive to give people the support they need to escape poverty, forever.
 With networks, skills and resources they have a better chance.
 We tackle the causes of poverty at every level as well as its effects.

 CWS supports organizations that share this perspective based on:

 The task is in their hands, not ours.
 Development objectives are best decided by local people who carry the hope and vision for their own community but need our financial support to run their programmes.
-CWS does not therefore send New Zealand staff to manage field programmes.
+CWS does not send New Zealand staff to manage field programmes.
 Funds are spent in, by and for the community, and not returned to New Zealand through salaries.

 For CWS, the idea of partnership goes beyond funding community development programmes.
 Solidarity and advocacy can be as significant as funding.
-It is equally important for people who have been denied political, social and economic rights to know they are being listened to, their problems are being addressed and people care enough to help.
+It is equally important for people who have been denied political, social and economic rights to know they are being listened to, their problems are being addressed and people care enough to take action.